 Woodstock: 3 Days of Peace & Music

-As this is the fiftieth anniversary of – to give it its full title, Woodstock Music & Art Fair: An Aquarian Exposition: 3 Days of Peace & Music – I thought it an appropriate time to include this book in the current portfolio.
+Last year was the fiftieth anniversary of – to give it its full title, the Woodstock Music & Art Fair: An Aquarian Exposition: 3 Days of Peace & Music – so I thought it an appropriate time to include this book in the current portfolio.
 I designed and co-authored this book in 2009 with the late Richard Havers with whom I worked on several projects around this time.
 I guess it must have been done as a 40th celebration of Woodstock as I remember there were several books on the subject published that year.

 Woodstock: 3 Days of Peace & Music, I’m pleased to say, is still available on Amazon and other online book sites.

 “Just love everybody all around ya and clean up a little garbage on your way out and everything gonna be alright” ~ John Sebastian